gwdg/pub-2025-ksi/Readme.md

 ```bash
 srun -N1 /bin/bash run-workload.sh $PWD/example-workloads/workload-pod-sysbench/workload-pod-sysbench.sh
 ```
 > To utilize the full compute power of a machine, additional Slurm arguments may be needed.
-Following arguments allow the job to use 56 CPU cores: `srun -N1 -c56`
+The following arguments allow the job to use 56 CPU cores: `srun -N1 -c56`

 In fact, the script can also operate without Slurm:
 ```bash